 A trust can be a suitable mechanism to set aside funds for pipeline abandonment.
 However, the question of whether any particular trust is suitable depends on the terms and conditions that govern the trust.
-In its Reasons for Decision MH-001-2013, the National Energy Board set out the Indicative Terms for companies proposing to use a trust in Appendix VI, PDF pages 135-139.
-Companies using trusts must file a statement of investment policies and procedures for Commission approval, the minimum requirements for which can be found in Section 3.4.1 on PDF page 61 of Reasons for Decision MH-001-2013.
+Companies are encouraged to consult, regarding trusts.
+In particular, Appendix VI of the MH-001-2013its Reasons for Decision MH-001-2013sets, the National Energy Board set out the Indicative Terms for companies proposing trusts.
+These should be viewed as the substantiveto use a trust in Appendix VI, PDF pages 135-139.
+Companies using trusts must file a statement of investment policies and procedures for Commission approval, the minimum requirements for which can be found in Section 3.4.1 on PDF page 61 of Reasons for Decision MH-001-2013that must be incorporated into a trust agreement.
+The Commission has also issued subsequent compliance decisions regarding companies filing trusts.